vbreksidler/vbreksidler/README.md

 _______________________________________________________

-- :telescope: I’m working as a Front-End Software Developer and contributing for building web applications in MarQ.
+- :telescope: I’m working as Software Developer in personal projects..

 - :seedling: Student at Trybe.